 Malicious Facebook Ads Target Bitwarden Users With Fake Security Update

-Revealed a Facebook ad campaign tricking Bitwarden users into installing malware, collecting personal and business data via fake updates.
+There is a new Facebook ad campaign that tricks Bitwarden users into installing malware, collecting personal and business data via fake updates.

 In a Rush?
 Here are the Quick Facts!